The Beginner's Guide to Learn French Vocabulary

 As everyone knows, there are twelve months of the year in French.

-The following table lists the months in order from January to December and shows the correct way to write the French months’ names.
+The following illustration lists the months in order from January to December and shows the correct way to write the French months’ names.

 - January is Janvier in French